nqkkin/NASA-EPIC-Daily-Images/README.md

 # NASA EPIC Daily Images Viewer

 A web application that showcases stunning images of Earth captured by NASA's EPIC (Earth Polychromatic Imaging Camera).
 This site dynamically loads daily images of Earth and presents them in a carousel format, allowing users to view, zoom, and learn about these images in an engaging and interactive way.
+This for the choice lab Javascipt Libary Lab 1.

 ## Features